ClemsonSoCUnix/django-sshkey/README.md

 SSHKEY\_AUTHORIZED\_KEYS\_COMMAND in your project's settings.py.
 This should be a string containing the command which is run after successful authentication, with "{username}" being replaced with the username of the user associated with the incoming public key.

 For instance:

 > SSHKEY\_AUTHORIZED\_KEYS\_COMMAND = 'my-command {username}'

-will cause keys produced by the below commands to look similar to:
+in settings.py will cause keys produced by the below commands to look similar
+to:

 > command="my-command fred" ssh-rsa BLAHBLAHBLAH